Russia official warns West of destruction for arming Ukraine

 Ukraine is asking for more weapons as it anticipates Russia’s forces launching a new offensive in the spring.

-Oleksii Danilov, the secretary of Ukraine’s Security and Defense Council, warned that Russia may try to intensify its attacks in the south and in the east and to cut supply channels of Western weapons, while conquering Kyiv “remains the main dream” in President Vladimir Putin’s “fantasies.” he said.
+Oleksii Danilov, the secretary of Ukraine’s Security and Defense Council, warned that Russia may try to intensify its attacks in the south and in the east and to cut supply channels of Western weapons, while conquering Kyiv “remains the main dream” in President Vladimir Putin’s “fantasies,” he said.

 He described the Kremlin’s goal in the conflict as a “total and absolute genocide, a total war of destruction.”